-I know I’m not the only one that does this—I watch my friends, family and coworkers do it all the time.
+I know I’m not the only one who does this.
+I watch my friends, family and coworkers do it all the time.
 Why is our response always in opposition to the nice thing that the other person said?

 For many of us, it comes down to insecurity and a lack of confidence.

-It might help to think of it this way: When we downplay compliments, we aren’t just dismissing the truth in their statement; we’re dishonoring the person saying it.
-We’re ignoring their efforts to encourage and, at the same time, doing real damage to our own sense of self.
+It might help to think of it this way: When we downplay a compliment, we aren’t just dismissing the truth in the statement; we’re dishonoring the person saying it.
+We’re ignoring their efforts to encourage and, at the same time, we’re doing real damage to our own sense of self.

 This lack of confidence in the words we use spills over into every area of our lives.
-For example, we apologize when there’s actually no reason to.
+For example, we apologize when there’s actually no reason.
 Have you ever apologized for:

-Additionally, studies show that women are more likely than men to apologize for trivial things like these.(2) The problem is that while we’re saying sorry all the time, we’re planting a seed in someone else’s mind that we have something to be sorry for when, more often than not, we actually don’t.
-And whether we realize it or not, the words we speak form our beliefs as well as what others believe about us.
+Additionally, studies show that women are more likely than men to apologize for trivial things like these.(2) The problem is that when we say we’re sorry all the time, we plant a seed in someone else’s mind that we have something to be sorry for when, more often than not, we actually don’t.
+And whether or not we realize it, the words we speak form our beliefs—and what others believe about us.
 Using weak, insecure words damages not only how others view us, but also how we view ourselves.

 We do the same thing as humans.
-“We close up,” Amy says.
+“We close up,” Amy said.
 “We don’t want to bump into the person next to us.”

 In her research, she found that confident people (as well as animals) have higher levels of testosterone.
-She conducted experiments to see if people could cause their levels of testosterone to rise simply by exhibiting a “high power pose”—basically, making themselves bigger instead of smaller.
-So think shoulders back, arms and legs relaxed, confident in their space.
-They held this pose for just two minutes.
+She conducted experiments to see if people could cause their levels of testosterone to rise simply by exhibiting a “high power pose.”
+Basically, they make themselves appear bigger instead of smaller—shoulders back, arms and legs relaxed, and confident in their space.

 What were the results?